MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

 will be prompted to reenter their credentials or cancel importing their assignments from I-Learn.
 If any error results in the I-Learn
 API as it attempts to import assignment information into the system, the entire import process will be aborted and the user will be notified that an import error occured.

+### 4.5.4 UI Controller Class Errors

+All data passing through the UI Controller will be validated before being sent to the UI layer.
+If the data appears to be corrupted a new request will be sent to the respective controller.
+If the same problem is retrieved a second time an error will be displayed to the user and sent to the administrative logs.
+If the information is missing or incomplete an error will be passed to the UI layer which will notify the user of the issue.
 # 5.0 Data Design

 ## 5.1 Entity Relationship Diagram